apapenheim/nation-branding-now/source/EU/ES/AN/ANDTUR91.md

 **Client:** Turismo Andaluz S.A.
 (Sevilla, Andalucía) **Agency:** Bassat, Ogilvy & Mather
 **Date:** 1998
-**Remarks:** Clever rotating camera work in a 60s spot by Ogilvy.
+**Remarks:** Clever flip-effect camera work in a 60s spot by Ogilvy.
 [Also available with an English voiceover.](https://youtu.be/ppDEFy8hHtA)

 *NBN* has a larger archive of adverts associated with various campaigns run under this brand than can be displayed comfortably on-screen.
 Follow these links to watch more: